hakmad/daisy/README.md

    - Render `[post]` using the `meta.html` template and place it in `.output/`.

-## Configuration
+## Behaviour and Expectations

-The following sections describe the configuration of `daisy`.
+The following sections describe the behaviour of `daisy` and what it expects.

 ### Blog Post Structure